mzffrtp/chatAi-with-redu-thunk/README.md

 Hallooojjjj

-an open ai project with reduc thunk middleware
+an open ai project with redux thunk middleware
     - created with react vite
     - redux thunk was integreated for managing async actions types
     - user can ask questions and fetch pictures
-    - vserach by arious language options
+    - search by various language options
     - darke and ligt theme mode

 \{^_^}/  enjoy screen gif \{^_^}/